-Nasturtiums are edible, beautiful, fast-growing, and are great companions for citrus trees because they also attract aphids away from the tree.
+Nasturtiums are edible, beautiful, and fast-growing.
+They’re great companions for citrus trees because they attract pollinators and attract aphids away from the tree.

 I once had aphids on my Kaffir lime tree and they were a pain to deal with (I finally found that spraying them with a light jet of water knocked them off and they haven’t come back since).
 At the time, it would have been good to know that nasturtiums would have helped too!